gaje85/kubernetes/00-setup-kops/README.md

 kubectl get nodes

+o/p :
+2 EC2 created list details will be listed ....

 ```

 ## 15) Add another worker node to the cluster

 ```

-kops edit ig nodes-us-east-2a (format is nodes-<put your availability Zone in which master and worker is deployed>)
+kops edit ig nodes-us-east-2b (format is nodes-<put your availability Zone in which master and worker is deployed>)     #

+**note : create a EC2 in same region where other 2 EC2 nodes are created !
+**

 ```